 As experienced insurance claims lawyers, we can confirm that there is precedent for insurance adjusters to provide false or misleading information about an insurance policy in order to avoid providing policyholders with the amount of coverage their losses are worth.

-If you find yourself in dispute with your insurance company, contacting an insurance claims lawyer can be a helpful way to resolve the issue in a manner as painless and efficient as possible.
+If you find yourself in dispute with your insurance company and believe they may have acted in bad faith, contacting an insurance claims lawyer can be a helpful way to resolve the issue in a manner as painless and efficient as possible.

 Benefits Of Hiring A Hurricane Insurance Claims Lawyer